 I later got a full time job working as a product photographer.
 I can’t say that I loved every minute of the long days and the commute into London, but it sure did teach me an awful lot about both business and taking great pictures.

 More recently I’ve been studying at university to complete two History of Art degrees.
 My Masters by Research (a 30,000-word thesis that was an original contribution to academic knowledge) focussed on the engineering marvel that is videogames.
 I am in awe of the way that lines of code on a screen can make us feel genuine emotions.
 We laugh, we cry, and we tell stories based on digital fantasy.

-Currently my freelance work takes me between photographing products and automotive lifestyle, and writing for photography blogs and magazines.
+Currently, my freelance work takes me between photographing people and products, and writing for photography blogs and magazines.
 I adore teaching people about photography and sharing their joy as they see their own work improve and their sense of self-belief increase.

-If you share my love of design and history and you’d like to work with me then drop me a line.
+If you share my love of art and photography and you’d like to work with me then drop me a line.
 I’d love to meet you and see how we could collaborate.